Mindspace uses monetary tactics to help users stick to their commitments.

 Interviews round 2

 A one on one interview was conducted with Haige about topics pertaining habit formation and long term habit breaking techniques.
-The goal of this interview was to gain deeper insights about approaching a solution for managing phone addiction.
-Being an interaction designer himself, Haig was able to give me some good insights to think about while also recommending secondary resources for further research.
+The goal of this interview was to gain deeper insights about Haig's views on a solution for managing phone addiction.

 How can we categorize screen time into productive and unproductive?
 How can we make sure it accommodates different types of users who each have their own usage types?